cogmentary/cogmentary.github.io/_pages/schedule.md

 ---
 layout: page
-title: projects
+title: schedule
-permalink: /projects/
+permalink: /schedule/
-description: A growing collection of our cool projects.
+description: Here's when we plan to meet, what we'll discuss, our recommended readings, and all the profound insights we generate in our discussions!
 nav: true
 nav_order: 2
-display_categories: [work, fun]
 horizontal: false
 ---